 In the old days of the Internet, web developers used to include width and height elements everywhere on the site.
 It looked like this:

 This became less popular when responsive web design took over.
 Due to this new approach, developers started using CSS to resize images.

 Good for them, but not so much for the users affected by CLS.

-If you’re dealing with responsive images, you can use srcset attribute.
+If you’re dealing with responsive images, you can use the srcset attribute.
 It allows you to set up several photo sizes and the browser to display the best possible size.

-Wrong implementation of dynamically injected content
+Implement dynamically injected content correctly

 Dynamically injected content should never appear above content that’s already loaded.
 The only exception to this rule is when the change is caused by user interaction.
 As I mentioned before, such content won’t affect CLS if it’s loaded within 500ms after the interaction.